emmtqg/test-api/README.md

 The __apiCamelizedLookup__ object provides a fieldname check and crossreference for the form field names.
 It aids in translation of valid property names to whatever the API required (single point of definition between the state properties and api names).
 It was assumed if the ESLint rules did not allow underscores (as specified in the API names), then, rather than overriding the linter, a mechanism should be incorporated to allow any API to specify properties as required and they can then be updated in one location.
 If form fields are checked for testing, then the form component can also utilize the apiCamelizedLookup for field specifications.

 #### Testing
+I used Jest, Enzyme and Sinon to unit test the main modules.
+Any fetch operations were stubbed/mocked and the JWT authorization is checked via a Mock of the AuthHelperMethods loggedIn.
+This auth module writes the token to local storage and returns the user "loggedIn" status to componentWillMount queries from protected pages.

 The Material UI component "wraps" a new dimension to the unit testing.
 Each styled component is wrapped with a MUI "withStyles" HOC which applies the 'css in js' styles to the component.
 This required a little work with enzyme's shallow components to reach some of the component children while testing.
 The render pattern was:

 ```